spywhere/battleship-api/README.md

 - Dependency injections (via Controller)
 - Logging (will just directly print out into the console)

+We will still keep Docker and process management to help with easy setup and get the app running

 ## Remarks
 For simplicity purpose, the following points are assumed...